 For instance, to search for a file with the permission of 644, we can use the following command in Terminal:

 Method 2: Using Locate command

-There is another command Locate that can be used to search files in Linux.
-It does not have as many search conditions as the Find utility offers but it is much better and faster than the Find utility.
-The reason behind is the background process that actually runs in your system and searches and stores new files in its own database.
-Unlike Find command, it does not search your local hard disk for files and directories but instead, it searches them in its own database.
-Its database should be regularly updated for the search utility to work.
+There is another command Locate that you can use to search for files under Linux.
+It does not offer as many search conditions as the Find utility, but it is much better and faster than the Find utility.
+The reason for this is the background process that runs in your system and searches and stores new files in its own database.
+Unlike the Find command, it does not search your local hard drive for files and directories, but it looks for them in its own database.
+The database must be updated regularly for the search program to work.

 Locate is not installed by default in the Linux OS.
 You will need to manually install it.
 Press Ctrl+Alt+T to launch the Terminal and then type the following command as sudo to install the Locate utility:

 Once the installation is completed, you can use the Locate utility right away.

 Where -i is used to ignoring case distinctions.

 Searching for a file

 For instance, to search for a filename “centos”, use the following command in Terminal:

 It will search for all the files that include the string “centos” in their filenames.